flownative/flow-sentry/README.md

 … NOTICE Exception 12345: The exception message (Ref: 202004161706040c28ae | Sentry: ignored)
 ```

+## Additional Data

+Exceptions declared in an application can optionally implement
+`WithAdditionalDataInterface` provided by this package.
+If they do, the
+array returned by `getAdditionalData()` will be visible in the "additional
+data" section in Sentry.

+Note that the array must only contain values of simple types, such as
+strings, booleans or integers.

 ## Testing the Client

 This package provides a command controller which allows you to log a